nickynahu/resume/content/authors/admin/_index.md

 ---

-I am currently Airfreight Import & Export Operator at Broekman Logistics where I handle day-to-day airfreight operations to and from worldwide destinations.
+I am currently a Tender Analyst at Gebrüder Weiss where I do tender management and analysis of global Air and Sea RFQs and tenders.